Mike-Gough/mike-gough.github.io/_posts/2019-05-28-containerising-mule-esb-applications.markdown

 ```
 This will start a Docker container which will run in the foreground.
 The Docker image exposes port 8081 and binds it to the same port on localhost.

-Once application is running, it can be accessed by navigating to ```http://localhost:8081/api/hello-world``` in your browser.
+Once the application is running, it can be accessed by navigating to [http://localhost:8081/api/hello-world](http://localhost:8081/api/hello-world) in your browser.
 When accessed, your browser should show:
 ```
 Hello from Mule 4.2.0
 ```

 ## Summary
 We have previously walked through how to containerise the Mule ESB and now we've demonstrated how easy it is to run Mule applications inside Docker containers.
-For those who prefer not to adventure down the path of containerising the Mule ESB themselves, they can still containerise a Mule application using the mikeyryan/mule image to easily get up and running.
+For those who prefer not to venture down the path of containerising the Mule ESB themselves, they can still containerise a Mule application using the mikeyryan/mule image to easily get up and running.

 ## References
 - [Containerising Mule Enterprise Service Bus (ESB) Enterprise Edition][1]